andrew/ultimate-awesome/README.md

 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
 - [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
+- [awesome-plone](https://github.com/collective/awesome-plone) - Add-ons and resources for the CMS Plone.
 - [awesome-atac-analysis](https://github.com/databio/awesome-atac-analysis) - Links to ATAC-seq analysis tools.
 - [awesome-ruby-toolbox](https://github.com/debbbbie/awesome-ruby-toolbox) - A collection of awesome Ruby libraries from www.ruby-toolbox.com , with removing DRPRECATED libraries.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.